How to Make Mini Envelopes

 Hope you’ll love this project and decide to give it a try!
-You’ll have so much fun while actually creating this beautiful Gold Foil Papercraft project, I promise! 🙂 And I’m sure you’ll find millions of ideas on how to include them in your creative adventures, gifts for special occasions and many, many more.
+You’ll have so much fun learning How to Make Mini Envelopes, I promise!
+And I’m sure you’ll find millions of ideas on how to include them in your creative adventures, gifts for special occasions and many, many more.
 But don’t forget that you can also use this DIY envelope making technique with all the scrap paper that you have around!
-Start with a square shape and you will be able to create the envelopes of your dreams in any size … because let’s face it – you can NEVER have enough envelopes for ALL your dreams! 🙂
+Start with a square shape and you will be able to create the envelopes of your dreams in any size … because let’s face it – you can NEVER have enough envelopes for ALL your dreams!

 Diana / Dreams Factory

 Thank you for your wonderful graphics and ideas.

 Thank you Carol!
 I’m so glad you are enjoying the images and the projects here!